p3g4-su5/Sleuth-kit-intro-Forensics-Git-Disko4-Pico-CTF/README.md

 ## Forensics Git 1

-This challenge the concept of git.
+This challenge text the concept of git.

 ```
 man git